makerspace/makeradmin/README.md

 When using stripe, subscriptions need to be configured via the stripe website.
 These subscriptions will automatically be turned into makeradmin products so that members can purchase them.

+Note: You should *not* modify these products in makeradmin.
+They will be reset whenever the docker container restarts anyway (when the registration page is visited).

 The configuration needed on stripe is:

 * Create a product for base membership.
 Add the metadata "subscription_type"="membership"